 High-carbon stainless steel that is commonly known as German steel is usually made of 420HC or 440C stainless steel.
 Both of these steels are sharp, durable, and excellent at resisting stains and corrosion, making them prevalent in many western knives, especially forged knives.
 One of the biggest differences is that 440C stainless steel is stronger than 420HC, making it slightly better at holding an edge.

-Commercial cutlery is available with a variety of handle types and constructions.
+Commercial cutlery is available with a variety of knife handle types and constructions.

 Wood handled cutlery used to be very common, but has fallen out of favor with health inspectors due to food safety concerns.
 While very attractive and comfortable to use, wood handled knives are not as durable and can trap bacteria.